 So when my father-in-law came to town recently, and my wife asked me to prepare his birthday dinner, guess what came to mind?
 A big fat steak!

 But Filet Mignon is super pricey, if you buy center cuts like I prefer.
-But for about half the price, you can buy a boneless beef rib roast, and cook yourself an awesome dinner, fit for your father-in-law’s birthday dinner!
+But for about half the price, you can buy a boneless beef rib roast, and cook yourself an awesome dinner, fit for your father-in-law’s birthday dinner, or holiday roast.

 This is basically a one ingredient dish, so the beef gets the bulk of my brain activity when thinking this recipe through.
 Is beef really the meat I want to use?
 Should I buy grass fed, or the tastier (in my opinion) grain finished beef?
 And how do I go about making sure I get the “healthiest” beef possible, while still enjoying my dinner?

 All good questions, I’m glad I asked.
-There was a time when I bought in, just a little bit, to the idea that I should really limit the amount of beef I eat to something like once a month.
+There was a time when I bought in, just a little bit, to the idea that I should really eliminate beef from my diet due to the high amount of saturated fat it contains.
 That was a dark time.

 But that doesn’t mean that I have to support mindless cruelty towards animals.
 It’s important to know where your food supply comes from, and whether or not you are comfortable supporting that business with your continued purchases.
 For many reasons, I’m simply not comfortable with beef production coming out of Concentrated Animal Farming Operations, (look it up, pretty disgusting) so I buy my beef only from reputable vendors that meet my standards.

 And now the question I’ve had the most trouble with… grass fed vs grain fed.
 There is no doubt which one I prefer, taste wise.
 Grain fed wins hands down.
+For me.
+I know there are plenty of people out there who love the taste of grass fed beef, I just haven’t gotten there yet.
 But the most current literature seems to suggest that grass fed beef is nutritionally superior, even to humanely raised grain finished cattle.
 Bummer.

 But be warned, that simply because a sign says your beef has been grass fed, that does not necessarily mean for every day of their life.
 Some vendors will raise their beef on pasture for all but the last two weeks of the animal’s life, and then feed then corn or commercial feed to fatten them up right before slaughter.

 Grass fed may simply mean that that animal ate some grass once.
 Or started on pasture but then spent it’s last six months in a feedlot.
-Grass finished is another term that is used frequently, which should be better, meaning that ideally the cow never ate commercial feed, but rather grew up eating grass, and was fattened up eating grass.
+Grass finished is another term that is used frequently, which should be better, meaning that ideally the cow never ate commercial feed, but rather grew up eating grass, and was fattened up eating grass its entire life.

 So, as always, make sure you know what you are paying for when placing your order!